Storage/Computer Rack

 This was supplied by eBay seller kaza-uk and was surprisingly good quality for the price.

-One wouldn’t normally put such a thing in a rack, but since it will be very close to my bench, it was appropriate to supply power at this location.
+One wouldn’t usually put such a thing in a rack, but since it will be very close to my bench, it was appropriate to supply power at this location.

 Scroll to Top